eggry/misalignment/README.md

 # Safety Misalignment Against Large Language Models
-This repository contains the official code for the manuscript "Safety Misalignment Against Large Language Models".
+This repository contains the official code for the paper "Safety Misalignment Against Large Language Models", accepted by NDSS 2025.

 ## Hardware & Software dependencies
 To run the code, ensure you have the following requirements: